 GRANTS: ROMP has applied for and received grants in the past from the Northeast OK Area Electric Cooperative (poetry labyrinth signs and benches) and the Oklahoma Humanities Council (funding for two events), but grants are harder to find and attain nowadays.

-The recent Wonder City Wordfest was paid for solely from the proceeds of the ROMP Rummage Store and Poet’s Retreat.
+The last Wonder City Wordfest was paid for solely from the proceeds of the ROMP Rummage Store and Poet’s Retreat.
 The expenses, over $1,000, included a guest speaker’s fee, print advertising, poetry and art money awards (given to 25 different people of all ages), medals, posters/flyers, and supplies.

 Donate to ROMP